abilaashsai/Android-PopularMovie/README.md

 Popular Movies uses [themoviedb](https://www.themoviedb.org/) API to retrieve the information.
 This app let the user to filter between
 - Most Popular
 - Highest Rated
-- Favourite Movies
+- Favorite Movies

-Favourite movies can be accessed even without internet as it will be stored in local Database.
+Favorite movies can be accessed even without internet as it will be stored in local Database.
 Responsive Design is accomplished.
 Depending on single plane or two pane, the UI changes to fit more information on the screen.

 ##Libraries
 -----------